wiking-at/Zeus-Addon-A3Wasteland/README.md

 Limitations and Bugs:
 - The usage of the addon may impact your server performance/network traffic as the BIS Curator Module introduces additional network traffic

 - The player and admin-menu's are not working 100%.
 I just enabled this functionality to be able to change the view distance and do basic admin tasks.
+As an example - if you drop money as Zeus it is dropped on the position of your curator logic and not at the unit you are controlling.